 Managing Skilla Content in Docebo

-Once you find the training material from Skilla in the list of training materials in the Central Repository, press the edit icon in the object’s row to edit the details of the training material, as desired.
-This type of training material will be played in fullscreen mode by default, but you can edit the training material’s advanced settings at the course level once the object is pushed to specific courses.
+Once you find the training material from Skilla in the list of training materials in the Central Repository, press the edit icon in the training material’s row to edit its details as desired.
+This type of training material will be played in fullscreen mode by default, but you can edit the training material’s advanced settings at the course level once the training material is added to specific courses.

 Managing the Skilla Catalog in Docebo